Comparative Analysis: From 'Keyword Matching' to 'Semantic Intent + Execution Loop'

 Conclusion

 If your goal is growth, the key isn’t “more alerts” — it’s “less noise + faster action”.
-Use intent grading to focus on high-signal threads and turn outputs into citable content assets (FAQ/comparison pages/best practices).
+Use intent grading to focus on high-signal threads and turn repeated learnings into reusable FAQs, comparison pages, and best-practice assets.

 Appendix: Benchmark Environment